Connect with us

 Cristiano Ronaldo, an award-winning professional footballer and one of the greatest players of all time, is an idol for not just future generations but his peers.

-Widely considered one of the most successful athletes ever and one of the highest-paid athletes, the current Manchester United star boasts an exquisite trophy cabinet, including five Ballon d’Or awards, four European Golden Shoes and over 32 trophies.
+Widely considered one of the most successful footballers and highest-paid athletes of all time, Ronaldo has won five Ballon d’Or awards, four European Golden Shoes and over 32 trophies.

 Let’s take a quick look at this phenomenal player’s career achievements.